GreenWaves-Technologies/yolox_people_detection/README.md

 make all run platform=gvsoc
 ```

 To run GVSOC inference on a different image, replace the image in 'inference_gvsoc_240x320_int/input.ppm' with the desired image.
-The image should be in `.ppm` as described in the [table](#input--output-data-format) above.
+The image should be in `.ppm` format as described in the [table](#input-output-data-format) above.
 Then then rerun the command [above](#gvsoc-inference).

 ## BAYER model